 After becoming licensed, Mrs. Bové joined Zimmermann, Lavine, Zimmermann, & Sampson, P.C. as an associate where she gained valuable insight and experience for 3 years in both trial and appellate courts before founding Sampson & Bové, LLC.

-Mrs. Bové is married and has one child.
+Mrs. Bové is married and has three children.